alwell/Book_details/adl.md

 The first book is simply brilliant.
 It opens up the abhidhamm in a way the Abhidhamma Sangaha cannot to a complete beginner.
 The Sangaha is of course a primary, vital reference - but Van Gorkhum's treatment is more like a dictionary of some of the major types of consciousness as summarised in the A. Sangaha.

-I can't put the book down and read it chapter by chapter - rereading.
+I can't put the book down and read it chapter by chapter - re-reading.
 I'd really like to study her other books when I have the time and own them as this is the secret doctrine, the magical teaching on how the mind works.

 I hope you get the opportunity to study this.